The Success of Japanese Denim

 –The dye– the majority of the industry uses synthetic dye which is cheaper, this offers a much less rich colouring and it wears quicker.
 Premium denim brands generally use natural dye which has opposing features.

-–Selvedge denim– it takes much more skill and perfection to weave a pair in this style seen as though it can only be woven at a width of around 31” as opposed to a non-selvedge which is double that.
+–Selvedge denim– it takes much more skill and perfection to weave a pair in this style seeing as though it can only be woven at a width of around 31” as opposed to a non-selvedge which is double that.
 Therefore it is much denser and costs more to produce as a result.

 –The Wash– A denim connoisseur will usually choose to avoid washing their jeans for as long as possible- even years- because the first wash makes the dye run from areas of heavy wear, creating a unique fade to each wearer and this imprint will remain with the item.